kkmurerwa/murerwa-downloader/README.md

     }

 ## Usage
+To use Murerwa Downloader in a Fragment or Activity, implement the `DownloadInterface` in your Fragment/Activity

+    class MyFragment : Fragment, DownloadInterface {
+        ...
+    }

-To use Murerwa Downloader, create an instance of the `FileDownloader` class in the Fragment you want to perform downloads.
+To initiate a download, create an instance of the `FileDownloader` class in the Fragment/Activity you want to perform downloads.

     val fileDownloader = FileDownloader(
         downloadLink = url,